Install OpenRAG in a Python project with uv

 .envfile at~/.openrag/tui.
 If you modified any credentials that were pulled from an existing.envfile, those values are updated in the.envfile. -

-localhost:3000in your browser.If you provided Google OAuth credentials, you must sign in with Google before you are redirected to your OpenRAG instance.
+localhost:3000in a browser.If you provided Google OAuth credentials, you must sign in with Google before you are redirected to your OpenRAG instance.

 Complete the application onboarding process